So why go on a ketogenic diet in the first place? Why leave the comfort of my delicious (though, high carb) African dishes I have eaten all my life?

 I saw so many different doctors and specialists and had a cabinet full of assorted medications for headaches and nausea.
 Basically I was told, yes you have migraines, pop these meds when the pain comes.
 How fun.

 The turning point

 Whether it’s for weight loss, medical issues or just to feel and look great, a low carb way of eating will work for you.
-And with my delicious African low carb recipes, you can’t go wrong!
+And with my delicious African-inspired keto and low carb recipes, you can’t go wrong!

 If you’re wondering about the keto diet, here’s a good place to start.